jazzband/website/docs/about/faq.md

 ### Are you collecting any information on Jazzband.co?

-When joining the Jazzband (by visiting `https://jazzband.co/join`) you grant the site the permission to fetch your email address(es) and the team and organization membership status of your [GitHub] account.
+When joining the Jazzband (by clicking on the join link in the sidebar) you grant the site the permission to fetch your email address(es) and the team and organization membership status of your [GitHub] account.
 That data is only used to determine whether you're already a member and if required invite your GitHub account to the Jazzband GitHub organization.

 The site uses cookies that are required for this site to work correctly (e.g. session cookies).
 By visiting this site you're implicitly accepting